Typhoon Son-Tinh

-Typhoon Son-Tinh (transliterated from Vietnamese Sơn Tinh), known in the Philippines as Tropical Storm Ofel, was a powerful, late-forming typhoon that devastated the Philippines with tropical storm strength, and battered Northern Vietnam with hurricane-force winds at landfall on October 28, 2012.
+Typhoon Son-Tinh, (Note: The name Son-Tinh (Vietnamese: Sơn Tinh, [səːn˧˧ tïŋ˧˧]) was contributed by Vietnam and refers to Tản Viên Sơn Thánh, the god of the Ba Vì mountain range, in Vietnamese.) known in the Philippines as Tropical Storm Ofel, was a powerful, late-forming typhoon that devastated the Philippines with tropical storm strength, and battered Northern Vietnam with hurricane-force winds at landfall on October 28, 2012.
 Originating from a broad area of low pressure over Palau on October 20, the system strengthened into a tropical depression by October 21, and on October 22, it became the 23rd named storm of the season.

 Twenty-seven people were killed in the Philippines due to the heavy rain from Son-Tinh.
 Six fishermen were reported missing, and more than 13,000 passengers were stranded at ferry terminals and ports.

 Meteorological history

 At 09:30 UTC on October 21, the Joint Typhoon Warning Center (JTWC) began to monitor an area of convection that was located approximately 95 nmi to the southeast of Palau.
 At the time, it had persistent deep convection over the southern side of its poorly-organized low-level circulation center, and was under a marginal environment of weak vertical wind shear and diffluent northeasterly flow.
 Three hours later, the Japan Meteorological Agency (JMA) designated the low as a tropical depression, before initiating advisories on the system early by the next day.
 As it moved westward, it organized its broad center, with curved banding wrapping into it.
 By 10:30 UTC on October 22, the JTWC issued a Tropical Cyclone Formation Alert on the system, as it continued to improve its structure.
 Five hours later, the PAGASA started issuing advisories on the tropical depression, as it developed in the Philippine Area of Responsibility (PAR), assigning its local name Ofel.
 Late on the next day, both the JMA and PAGASA reported that the tropical depression intensifed into a tropical storm, with the former naming it Son-Tinh.
 At the same time, the JTWC started issuing advisories on Son-tinh as a tropical depression, before subsequently upgrading it to a tropical storm by the next day, noting deep convection along the eastern half of the system's center wrapping to its western half.
 Son-Tinh didn't intensify further, as it made landfall over Leyte Province, before emerging to the Visayan Sea, and make landfall over three more locations: southwestern Masbate, Sibuyan Island, and southern Mindoro.